(Last updated January 2019)

 Toronto is a world class city but compared to other world class cities in the U.S.— and frankly, anywhere in the world — you’re paying less per square foot.
 It’s kind of like you’re getting a deal.

-The Toronto Region’s population base is one of the fastest growing in Canada.
+Canada is the fastest growing country in the G7 and it’s no wonder, we just ranked number one in the world for quality of life.
+The Toronto Region’s population base, in particular, is one of the fastest growing in Canada.
 Toronto has more than twice the proportion of recent immigrants (8.4%) as Canada (3.5%) with approximately two million more expected by 2023.
 Adding to the trend is Canada’s low dollar and high quality of living (16th in the world) making Toronto an ideal home for migrating foreigners .

 Extremely Low Delinquency Levels